- Assumption of Risk

 - Unauthorized use of facilities for instructing, training, or coaching is prohibited.

-- Members must present valid physical i-card to Member Services to make a drop-in reservation.
+- Members must present a valid physical i-card to Member Services to make a drop-in reservation.

 - Members may reserve available multipurpose rooms and courts for drop-in reservations on the same day of intended use.
 Drop-in reservations are limited to a one-hour block per day per person or group for a specific space.